-Research shows that eating healthier and exercising can help lower the risks of diabetes.
-Patients with type 2 diabetes have a higher chance of setting themselves on the road to recovery by losing 10% or more of their body fat within five years of diagnosis.
+Eating healthier, exercising, and weight loss can help lower the risks of diabetes.
+People with type 2 diabetes have a higher chance of setting themselves on the road to recovery by losing 10% or more of their body fat within five years of diagnosis.

-The number of people with type 2 diabetes in the United States is rising, which is worrying for the nation’s overall health.
-Obesity is one of the biggest risk factors for developing type 2 diabetes, which affects about 400 million around the world.
-People who are obese are also at higher risk for heart disease, stroke, blindness and even amputation of a limb.
+The number of people with type 2 diabetes in the United States is rising.
+This is not good for the nation’s overall health.
+Obesity is one of the biggest risk factors for developing type 2 diabetes.
+It affects about 400 million around the world.
+People who are obese are also at higher risk for heart disease, stroke, blindness and even amputation.

 Photo credit Gesina Kunkel at Unsplash.